adaszko/complgen/README.md

 ### Bypassing tail restriction

-`complgen` will error out if you place `{{{ ... }}}` at a position where it's a subject of matching (as opposed to completing).
-It is still possible to overcome that restriction by providing a regular expression matching the command output:
+`complgen` will error out if you place `{{{ ... }}}` at a position where it's a subject to matching (as opposed to completing).
+It is possible to overcome that restriction by providing a regular expression matching the command output:

 ```